CEO: Branding Is Your #1 Priority

 Branding Advisor to CEOs

 I wrote Be Unique or Be Ignored specifically for the CEO, the brander-in-chief.
 What about the VP of marketing or chief marketing officer (CMO)?
-The CEO must have some expertise in every corporate activity, especially branding.
+They should read it, too.

-How else will he know if or when someone is bullshitting him, or is incompetent?
+How else will he know if or when someone is bullshitting, incompetent, or wrong?

 Branding is your #1 priority, not an asterisk, whether you run a startup or a F500 enterprise.

 Finally, branding is political in nearly every firm.
-Staffers — and many PR firms and ad agencies — fear being unique and resort to bland, generic jargon to preserve their jobs.
-Consequently, companies within all industry sectors look and sound alike, with rare exception.
+Staffers — and many PR firms and ad agencies — fear being unique and resort to bland, generic, “safe” jargon to preserve their jobs.

 Scroll down to learn more about Be Unique or Be Ignored — and to get your own copy.